aztack/vf-scene-builder/README.md

 A [VF](https://vipkid-edu.github.io/vf-docs/) Scene Builder
 ===

-Build VF Scene Json with builder pattern and code suggestions.
+This is an concept-prove project which build VF Scene Json with builder pattern and code suggestions.

 Example: